 5. Switch accounts to get the best deal

-This also goes for anything where you will be a long-term customer.
-Think phone contracts, mortgages, and insurance policies.
 Always be on the look out for new and better offers.
-Sometimes, in order to keep you on board your current provider will be willing to match these offers.
-This is a win-win situation for you, the same great savings with less hassle.
+Sometimes, in order to keep you on board your current provider will even be willing to match competitor offers.

 6. Walk when you can